brandline-lgtm/Click-to-Prompt-copy/README.md

 - Click any image on a webpage to display the popup.
 - **Show**: fetches a prompt from the Gemini API and displays it.
 - **Copy**: copies the generated prompt to your clipboard.
 The prompt dialog also includes a copy button for convenience.
-- The side panel opens after the first image click, showing thumbnails and timestamps.
+- The side panel opens after the first image click, showing thumbnails, generated prompts, and timestamps.
 Use **Clear History** to remove stored entries.

 ## Development